 Suspension can be a bit mystifying, with plenty of knobs to twiddle and air pressures to play with.
 But getting it right can totally change the character of a bike and make you a faster rider too.

 If you have a full-suspension bike, getting the fork and shock working together well transforms your ride.
-You basically want fork and shock to react in a similar way to impacts — if the fork bottoms out when the shock barely moves, your suspension will be un-balanced.
+You want the fork and shock to react in a similar way to impacts – if the fork bottoms out when the shock barely moves, your suspension will be unbalanced.

-Likewise with damping — over damped suspension (loads of compression and rebound damping) makes it feel sluggish and slow, while under damped bikes can be like riding a pogo stick.
+Likewise with damping – over-damped suspension (running your fork with loads of compression and rebound damping) makes it feel sluggish and slow, while under-damped bikes can feel like riding a pogo stick.

 3. Saddle sores

-We’d also recommend not running your saddle pushed all the way back in the seatpost — this effectively slackens your seat angle, putting your hips in a worse pedaling position over the bottom bracket.
+For the majority of riders, we’d also rarely recommend running your saddle pushed all the way back in the seatpost – this effectively slackens your seat angle, generally putting your hips in a worse pedalling position.
 It also shifts your weight further over the back wheel, which is rarely a good thing on steep technical climbs.